CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 3.md

     ![New dataflow gen2 from warehouse](./Media/new-dataflow-gen2-from-warehouse.png)

-1. In the New Dataflow Gen2 window, enter the dataflow name **PrepContoso** and press enter.
+1. In the New Dataflow Gen2 window, enter the dataflow name **PrepContoso** and press enter key.

     ![Name the dataflow](./Media/23042025(55).png)